If you have a medical emergency, please call 9-1-1.

 - Ischemic stroke - caused by either a clot or a blocked artery.

-- Hemorrhagic stroke - caused by a ruptured artery and blood leaks into the brain.
+- Hemorrhagic stroke - caused by a ruptured artery and blood leaks into or around the brain.

 Signs or symptoms for stroke seen in both men and women may include sudden: